-1. Where a Member State issues a residence document to the applicant, decides to apply Article 25, or does not transfer the person concerned to the Member State responsible within the time limits set out in Article 35, that Member State shall become the Member State responsible and the obligations laid down in Article 26 shall be transferred to that Member State.
+1. Where a Member State issues a residence document to the applicant, decides to apply Article 25, considers that it is not in the best interests of the child to transfer an unaccompanied minor to the Member State responsible, or does not transfer the person concerned to the Member State responsible within the time limits set out in Article 35, that Member State shall become the Member State responsible and the obligations laid down in Article 26 shall be transferred to that Member State.
 Where applicable, it shall inform the Member State previously responsible, the Member State conducting a procedure for determining the Member State responsible or the Member State which has been requested to take charge of the applicant or has received a take back notification, using the electronic communication network set up under Article 18 of Regulation (EC) No 1560/2003.

-The Member State which becomes responsible pursuant to the first subparagraph of this Article shall indicate that it has become the Member State responsible pursuant to Article 11(3) of Regulation (EU) XXX/XXX [Eurodac Regulation].
+The Member State which becomes responsible pursuant to the first subparagraph of this Article shall indicate that it has become the Member State responsible pursuant to Article 16(3) of Regulation (EU) XXX/XXX [Eurodac Regulation].

-1aa.
-Following an examination of the application in a border procedure pursuant to Regulation (EU) XXX/XXX [Asylum Procedure Regulation], the obligations laid down in Article 26(1) of this Regulation shall cease [15 18-months] after a decision rejecting an application as inadmissible, as unfounded or as manifestly unfounded with regard to refugee status or subsidiary protection status, a decision rejecting or an act declaring an application as implicitly withdrawn or an act or a decision declaring an application as explicitly withdrawn has become final.
+1a.
+Following an examination of the application in a border procedure pursuant to Regulation (EU) XXX/XXX [Asylum Procedure Regulation], the obligations laid down in Article 26(1) of this Regulation shall cease 15 months after a decision rejecting an application as inadmissible, as unfounded or as manifestly unfounded with regard to refugee status or subsidiary protection status, a decision rejecting or an act declaring an application as implicitly withdrawn or an act or a decision declaring an application as explicitly withdrawn has become final.